thirumurthis/stock-api/Heroku_development.md

   ```

   - If the maven build command reports issue during `git push heroku main`, comment java version in the pom.xml
+  - In order to expose the port, in application.properties use `server.port=${PORT:8080}` configuration